 ‘Treat your audience like idiots, and you’ll find yourself without one.’

 Amazing as some writers may find this, a lot of readers are female.
 In some genre’s a majority of them in fact.
 So if your going to write down to women, do so at your peril.
-Not that this alone is a reason to write good female characters, in fact of all the reason I could spout it probably should be way down the list of reasons to write strong capable female characters.
+Not that this alone is a reason to write good female characters, in fact of all the reasons I could spout it probably should be way down the list of reasons to write strong capable female characters.
 The main reason should simply be because women are just as capable as men of being heroic, striving against adversity, or conversely just as capable of been villainous, devious and utter shits… Simply put the important word here is characters, and they should be as well rounded as their male counterparts.
 So here is another adage for you…

 Never think of your characters as male, female, black, white, gay, straight, just because these are definitions, they should not define them.

-The point here is that for a character to come to life for a reader they have to be real and real women are just as full of contradictions, just as capable of being heroic, or cowardly, have shades of gray, intelligence and stupidity or anything else as men.
+The point here is that for a character to come to life for a reader they have to be real and real women are just as full of contradictions, just as capable of being heroic, or cowardly, having shades of grey, intelligence and stupidity or anything else, as men.
 So why write them differently?
 Yes there are differences, but beyond biology they are differences of life experience.
 Women in modern western societies are still not treated in equal fashion to men, though they clearly should be.
 Women in some other socialites around the world are very much second class citizens.
 Men do not experience sexism on a daily basis, any more than white men experience racism on a daily basis, or face the pervasive threat of sexual violence in the same way women do.
 If you’re writing in the modern world and you ignore these things when writing female characters then they are not going to be believable.
-The same applies in any genre fiction.
-But again while life experience is different at their core for a female character to be ‘real’ they have to be just as ‘real’ as there male counterparts.
+The same applies in any genre of fiction.
+But again while life experience is different, at their core for a female character to be ‘real’ they have to be just as ‘real’ as there male counterparts.
 Which puts me in mind of one of my favorite quotes on the subject of female characters, from Josh Weldon.